 - (a) a description of the vegetation and soil characteristics in the area of the proposed operation.
-The local office of the Natural Resources Conservation Service (NRCS) may provide you with this information as well as recommendations for Exhibit D Reclamation Plan: - (b) identify any permanent man made structures within two hundred (200) feet of the affected area and the owner of each structure.
-Each structure should be located on Exhibit E Map; - (c) a description of the water resources in the area of the proposed operation.
+The local office of the Soil Conservation Service (SCS) Natural Resources Conservation Service (NRCS) may provide you with this information as well as recommendations for Exhibit D Reclamation Plan; - identify any permanent man-made structures within two hundred (200) feet of the affected area and the owner of each structure.
+Each structure should be located on Exhibit E - Map;

+- (c) a description of the water resources in the area of the proposed operation.
 Identify any streams, springs, lakes, stock water ponds, ditches, reservoirs, and aquifers that would receive drainage directly from the affected area.
-Provide any information available from publications or monitoring data on flow rates, water table elevations and water quality conditions; and - (d) A wildlife statement prepared by the Colorado Division of Wildlife (DOW) is not required for 110 Limited Impact Operations.
-However, such a statement is required for 110d Limited Impact Operations.
-The Operator/Applicant may contact the local Colorado Division of Wildlife (DOW) representative to verify that no critical or important wildlife habitats or wildlife species will be impacted by the proposed operation.
+Provide any information available from publications or monitoring data on flow rates, water table elevations and water quality conditions; and - (d) A wildlife statement prepared by the Colorado Division of Wildlife (DOW) Colorado Parks and Wildlife (CPW) is not required for 111 Special Operations, or 110, or 110(6) Limited Impact Operations.
+The Operator/Applicant may contact the local Colorado Division of Wildlife (DOW) CPW representative to verify that no critical or important wildlife habitats or wildlife species will be impacted by the proposed operation.